Use of NSAIDs may directly irritate the stomach's

 You can prevent NSAID ulcers and their complications by not taking

 NSAIDs or by only taking them occasionally and in small doses.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you have to use NSAIDs, your doctor may advise you to take an NSAID that is less likely to cause ulcers.
 Or your doctor may prescribe a medicine that you take each day to help prevent ulcers.
 Medicines that help prevent ulcers include:

 Proton pump inhibitors, such as omeprazole (Prilosec).